It’s the week the kids have been looking forward to since Christmas.

 Indulge in locally made treats

 Move over, packed lunches.
-March Break means home-cooked meals and eating out.
+March Break is all about treats and eating out.

 A trip to the Hamilton Farmers’ Market is a great way to introduce kids to where food comes from.
 With lots of prepared food stalls to choose from, everyone can get just what they’re craving.
 Find out more in this Hamilton Farmers’ Market blog.